jrroosevelt/VS2PCG/VS2PCG_glossary.md

 While this character is in combat, enemy players can't play plot twists.

 # Cost (Recruit Cost)
 When recruiting characters and equipment, the cost (or recruit cost) for that card is printed in the upper-left corner of the card.
-This is the number of recruit points that you must pay in order to recruit the card.
-You typically have recruit points equal to the number of resources you have at the start of your turn, though some effects (like **Wealthy**) can give you recruit points as well.
+This is the number of Recruit Points that you must pay in order to recruit the card.
+You typically have recruit points equal to the number of resources you have at the start of your turn, though some effects (like **Wealthy**) can give you Recruit Points as well.

 ---

 Q: What if I have an ability (like the **Make Things Right** ability on Machine) that reduces the amount I pay for a card...
 Does that mean that the cost of that card is altered?
 For example, if I pay 0 points to recruit a 1-cost character, do I still get an XP for Helmut Zemo MC (Pro-Registration)?

 A: "Cost reduction effects" like The Machine, Agent Peggy Carter, Silver Sable, etc., all say that "you pay 1 less to recruit..." and not "change the cost..." of a character.
 Cards that reduce the amount you pay to recruit a character do not change the Cost of the character.
 As of this moment in VS. System 2PCG, there is not an effect in the game that changes the cost of a character from its printed cost.
 Furthermore, characters without a cost (* as their cost) are considered to have a cost of 0.

+^Source

 # Comet Fall
  When this character appears, put a -1/-1 counter on each enemy character.